Galaxyzeta/Galaxyzeta/README.md

 ### About Galaxyzeta

 - Backend developer in Golang and Java.
-- Writing game engine.
-- Novice chiptune music composer.
-- Trying hard to improve art.
+- Nintendo fan. played a lot of games.
-- Always wanted to publish my own game.
+- Developing my indie game.
+- Novice music composer and pixel artist.